respectableWizard/docker-terracoin-masternode/README.md

 This image also runs [sentinel](https://github.com/terracoin/sentinel) (which is required for a masternode to get rewards) every minute as a cron job.

-If you like this image, buy me a coffee ;) 1GuggerownoWdKkMUA8C2ySkA8AK7Ucn7n

 Quick Start
 -----------